Cinema & Entertainment

 Reviled by the critics, crowned by the public

 Louis de Funès was acclaimed by the public but reviled by the critics.
-He had to wait until he was 41 years old to achieve success finally.
+He finally achieved success at the age of 41.

 His 144 films in his 35-year career made him a record holder in cinema admissions and television audiences.